Residence Hall Handbook

 HEALTH & WELLNESS UPDATES

-Health and Wellness - When the need arises to maintain the Health and Wellness of residents, those standards, requirements, and restrictions supersede all other Housing Policies until it is determined there is no longer a threat to public health by proper authorities.
-University requires students to comply with all guidance set forth pertaining to the Heal and Wellness of the campus community.
+- Health and Wellness - When the need arises to maintain the Health and Wellness of residents, those standards, requirements, and restrictions supersede all other Housing Policies until it is determined there is no longer a threat to public health by proper authorities.
+University requires students to comply with all guidance set forth pertaining to the Health and Wellness of the campus community.